-Trade receivables of \$16.05 million on June 30, 2022, were higher than the \$14.73 million on June 30, 2021, primarily as a result of the addition of NetFortris and from the growth in our business.
+Trade receivables of \$17.22 million on September 30, 2022, were higher than the \$16.05 million on June 30, 2022, primarily as a result of the addition of NetFortris and from the growth in our business.

-Inventories were \$17.43 million on June 30, 2022, \$5.61 million higher than at June 30, 2021, primarily reflecting the addition of NetFortris, as well as the inventory build undertaken to offset potential supply chain delays described earlier.
-Sangoma expects this elevated inventory level to continue for the next few quarters until the supply chain stabilizes.
+Inventories were \$19.07 million on September 30, 2022, \$1.64 million higher than the \$17.43 million at June 30, 2022, primarily reflecting the addition of NetFortris, as well as the inventory build undertaken to offset potential supply chain delays described earlier.
+As indicated in our fiscal 2022 results, Sangoma expects this elevated inventory level to continue for the next few quarters until the supply chain stabilizes.

-Sangoma generated \$11.54 million of Adjusted Cash Flow from operations during the fourth fiscal quarter of 2022 ended June 30, 2022, compared to \$7.80 million in the same quarter last year.
-For the fiscal year, Sangoma generated \$25.65 million, compared to \$22.39 million in the same period last year and \$10.70 million in fiscal year 2020.
-The reconciliation of net cash flows from operating activities to Adjusted Cash Flow for the three and twelve month periods ended June 30, 2020, 2021 and 2022 are shown in the table below.
+Sangoma generated \$3.20 million of Adjusted Cash Flow from operations during the first fiscal quarter of 2023 ended September 30, 2022, compared to \$5.04 million in the same quarter last year.
+The reconciliation of net cash flows from operating activities to Adjusted Cash Flow for the first quarters of fiscal 2022 and 2023 are shown in the table below.